A wall with a tv mount and a hole in the wall

 It is important to note that the size and location of the holes can also impact the difficulty of repair.
 Holes that are located in a visible area or in a delicate material, such as drywall, may require more skill and precision to fix.

-See also How to Mount Tv Outside on Siding
+See also How to Use Stud Finder for Tv Mount

 Additionally, if the TV mount was installed on a brick or concrete wall, the holes may be much larger and more difficult to repair.
 In these cases, it may be necessary to hire a professional to properly patch and repair the holes.